 Depending on your motivation towards the event, you can reply using either of the above phrases.

 What if it’s your boss saying they are looking forward to seeing your work?

 If your boss says he/she is looking forward to seeing your work, you can reply by saying “Thank you very much.
 I appreciate the opportunity you are giving me“.

 If it all goes well, they may say how they are looking forward to seeing more of your work in the future.

-Bosses rarely have the time for narratives and stories, keep things brief and concise, that is unless you want to ask for more resources and is when you can tell them how the job is going and create an environment where you can ask for more tasks, time etc.
+Bosses rarely have the time for narratives and stories, keep things brief and concise, that is unless you want to ask for more resources, and that is when you can tell them how the job is going and create an environment where you can ask for more tasks, time, etc.

-Even so, keep your stories short; this is not the time for the “dog ate my homework“ kind of excuses.
+Even so, keep your stories short; this is not the time for the “dog ate my homework“ kind of excuse.
 You will be sad when your boss discovers you’ve been wasting his/her time.

 Now, what if their intention is not good?

 While in most cases, people say they are looking forward to something great, the phrase can also be used as a smart reply to a bluff you just made.